 In 2017 Now Play This moved to 7-9th April, with a core exhibition, special events and a sister exhibition Game Changers running for a month in the Terrace Rooms at Somerset House.
 See the exhibition lineup here and the events here.

 In 2019, Now Play This focused on the theme of community.
 Looking at games that create a community around them; at games made for a small group or even just one person; at games about the experiences of a particular community; and at different game-making communities and the work that comes out of them.

-We were supported in all six years by Games London, Arts Council England, and Somerset House, and in 2017, 2018 and 2019 artists’ travel was sponsored by the British Council.
+We are supported by Games London, Arts Council England, and Somerset House, and in 2017, 2018 and 2019 artists’ travel was sponsored by the British Council.
 In 2021 Goethe-Institut London supported our commissions programme, and in 2022 we were supported by Goethe-Institute London, British Council, Matheson Marcault and Next Level Festival.